 So that’s how I came to Yu Mei.
 The major selling points for me from a holistic consumption perspective included: the animal welfare and low-ecological footprint of NZ deer, compared with cows; the options Yu Mei offer consumers to help keep bags in circulation ( such as their refurbishment services and Buyback scheme ); having lower-footprint tanning and processing to reduce their overall environmental footprint; and their waste minimisation efforts through things like Archive Events.
 I also think that by supporting a small New Zealand business, with a focus on durability and quality, means the product will last longer, and money I spend stays in NZ.

 Sitting back, I thought about how using fabric from an animal definitely didn’t align with the values I started this quest on.
 But I couldn’t ignore the fact that compared to the alternatives, deer nappa ticked more of the boxes than any other option I had been able to find…

 The things that matter to me the most are reducing my consumption, minimising the impact of my consumption, and voting with my dollars.
-After thinking holistically, researching, and comparing my options with my values, I’ve landed on deer nappa leather as the option for me.
-If I can’t call myself ‘vegan’ ( I title that I don’t care about anyway ) because I am comfortable purchasing this option so that I don’t fuel demand for more plastic, am choosing a material that is high quality and won’t break after six months, and ensuring there are end-of-life options for it — then that’s a title I’m happy to lose.
+After thinking holistically, researching, and comparing my options with my values, I’ve landed onas the option for me.
+If I can’t call myself ‘vegan’ ( I title that I don’t care about anyway ) because I am comfortable purchasing this option so that I don’t fuel demand for more plastic, am choosing a material that is high quality and won’t break after six months, and ensuring there are end-of-life options for it—then that’s a title I’m happy to lose.